JudeQuintana/terraform-modules/networking/transit_gateway_centralized_router_for_tiered_vpc_ng/README.md

 # Transit Gateway Centralized Router
 - Creates hub and spoke topology from VPCs.

+`v1.9.3`
+- support for VPC centralized egress modes when passed to centralized router with validation
+  - when a VPC has `central = true` create `0.0.0.0/0` route on tgw route table
+  - when a VPC has `private = true` create `0.0.0.0/0` route on all private subnet route tables.

 `v1.9.1`
 - ability to switch between a blackhole route and a static route that have the same cidr/ipv6\_cidr for vpc attachments.